gkonto/Daewoo/readme.md

 1. Repl> Hold history, with arrow "up"
 2. Repl> typing a wrong string like "lala" causes segmentation fault.
 3. Segmentation Fault in expression> "if (10 > 1) @{ if (10 > 1) { return true + false;} return 1; }"
+4. I don't like the fact that in order to add Environment on the evaluator, i will have to modify the interface of the nodes. evaluate function should not exist on the on the API.
+   Maybe i need an Evaluator that will evaluate each node based on the type.
+5. Should i pass raw pointers, or smart ptrs ? or references ?
+6. se arketa simeia sto evaluation kano make_unique kai telika gurnao shared_ptr.... kalos... oute RVO den exei auto...